 Full-grown cottonmouths reach a little over 30 inches.
 One tell-tale sign of a cottonmouth is the broad, triangular-shaped head.
 The name cottonmouth refers to the inside of the mouth, which is white in color.
 Cottonmouth body coloration varies widely.
 Most are brown, tan, or gray, but some are nearly jet black.
 That makes it harder to spot the crossbands over much of the reptile's body.
 These crossbands usually have a lighter portion in the center and a darker outline on the edges that will stand out clearly on the light-colored background.

 Another way to spot this species is through its signature threat display.
 It may try to scare you away simply by opening its mouth widely.
 You should be especially wary of this species while fishing or swimming in lakes or streams, as its potent venom is enough to kill you.
 Remember, though, that most bites happen when someone is trying to capture or kill a snake.

 Texas Coral Snake

-This one is tricky because the snake bears a striking resemblance to several other species, including Scarlet snakes and Milk snakes.
-Look for a banded snake that's typically less than 2 feet long.
-The body is marked with broad red and black bands inter-spaced with narrow yellow bands.
+To ID a coral snake, look for a banded snake that's typically less than 2 feet long.
+The body is marked with broad red-and-black bands interspaced with narrow yellow bands.
 But use caution, as these snakes can also present some wild color variations, making them difficult to identify.

 Enjoy the outdoors?

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.